ryanshriver/cucumber-ruby/README.md

 Each `.goal` file contains **one** Objective or Problem and **one or more** Outcomes or Key Results.

-When the `.goal` files are run from a command line, they report progress towards your targets like this:
+When the `.goal` files are run, they report progress towards your targets like this:

 ```ruby
 Objective: Top a million paying customers by Q3 2016!